khabbib/Booking-System/README.md

 # OBS (Online Booking System)

-Online bookingsystem gives you this ability to impliment your booking system into an online platform where everyone can check available times and book them easily.
+The online booking system gives you the ability to implement your booking system into an online platform where everyone can check available times and book.